cyrusimap/cyrus-imapd/docsrc/imap/download/packagers.rst

     *   Server-side threading with reduced protocol chatter for mobile or other high-latency clients.
-    *   Required for JMAP support.
     *   See the ``conversations`` options in :cyrusman:`imapd.conf(5)`

-*   JMAP

-    *   JSON Mail Access Protocol
-    *   Follow-on successor to IMAP ("J comes after I") with a special focus on mobile and other clients with high-latency or unreliable connectivity.
-    *   Includes Calendaring, Contacts, Conversations, message delivery.
-    *   See ``httpmodules`` in :cyrusman:`imapd.conf(5)`

 *   Xapian

     *   Higher quality full-text search support.
-    *   Required for JMAP support.
     *   See the ``search_engine`` option in :cyrusman:`imapd.conf(5)`
         and ``doc/README.xapian`` in the source distribution.